-Single-ended I/O standards with a differential input buffer require reference voltage (V{REF}).
-You can generate an internal V{REF} using the INTERNAL_VREF constraint, which eliminates the need to provide a particular reference voltage supply rail on the PCB.
-In 7 series and UltraScaleTM architecture, this can free multi-purpose V{REF} pins in a given I/O bank for other I/O port assignments.
-For more information, see Setting Device Constraints in Chapter 2.
+Single-ended I/O standards with a differential input buffer require reference voltage (VREF).
+You can generate an internal VREF using the INTERNAL_VREF constraint, which eliminates the need to provide a particular reference voltage supply rail on the PCB.
+In 7 series and UltraScaleTM architecture, this can free multi-purpose VREF pins in a given I/O bank for other I/O port assignments.
+For more information, see Setting Device Constraints.